There's something irresistable-ish about 'em."

 - Neon Genesis Evangelion.
 So very very true with Shinji and Asuka.
-Up to the point that Shinji ends the world when he discovers' Unit 02, and probably Asuka's half-eaten corpses as he just arrived to try and save her.
-The series ends with Shinji and Asuka looking out over a devastated earth, as the last two people in existence.
-Or maybe the first two people in the new world.
+Up to the point that Shinji ends the world when he discovers' Unit 02, and probably Asuka's half-eaten corpse as he just arrived to try and save her.
+The series ends with Shinji and Asuka looking out over a devastated earth, as the last two people in existence and the first two people in the new world.

-- Word of God said she returned together with him because -despite of how much they had hurt each other- he did not want living in a world with no Asuka.
+- Word of God said Asuka returned together with him because- despite of how much they had hurt each other- he did not want to live in a world without Asuka.

 - Rozen Maiden.
 The protagonist just wants to be left alone, and he hates little kids.
 Before you can blink, he's got a small army of childlike, living dolls hanging out in his room, one of whom enjoys ordering him around like a servant, while the rest tend to merely be noisy with a penchant for wanton property damage.
 Of course, in the end, when they all leave, it gets rather lonely all of a sudden...
 Fortunately, they're only gone for 'bout half an hour.